lunamidori5/Midori-AI/content/howtos/easy-model-installer.md

 {{% notice note %}}

-- File Servers are back up, thank you!
+- Servers seem to be timeing out for users, we are working on a fix, deeply sorry for the failed logins

 **Windows Users**
 - There seems to be a bug where the manager is adding ``140_1.dll`` to file request.
 We are working on a fix.